Hugo-COLLIN/SaveMyPhind-conversation-exporter/README.md

 ## 🗺️ Roadmap
 See the [CHANGELOG](CHANGELOG.md) file to see changes sorted by version.

-### Features:
+### Main features:
 - [ ] Save Perplexity threads
-- [ ] Donation popup when user reaches a certain number of clicks (Paypal, BuyMeACoffee, etc.)
+- [ ] Donation popup when user reaches a certain number of clicks (Paypal, BuyMeACoffee, etc.) (in chrome.storage.sync)
-- [ ] Export tables into markdown (Turndown rule)
+- [ ] Phind:Export tables into markdown (Turndown rule)
-- [ ] Save threads content in chrome.storage.sync to be able to search inside threads content (+ instant export all threads) => Keep only the last x threads or the last x days
-- [ ] Save ChatGPT conversations
+- [ ] Save ChatGPT threads
-- [ ] Side buttons for each response card to export it individually
-    - [ ] Download
-    - [ ] Copy to clipboard
-    - [ ] Share to Obsidian
-    - [ ] Share to Roam
-    - [ ] Share to Notion
-    - [ ] Share to Evernote
-    - [ ] Share to Google Keep
-- [ ] Option page : choose file format (markdown, html, txt)
-- [ ] Option page : choose subfolder to save files in (or custom download location)
-- [ ] Link to the downloaded file in the currently opened note in Obsidian
-    - Redirect link to confirm donation (variable "donation level" in sessionStorage: no popup if recurrely donating, no popup during x time if single donation, popup if not)
-- [ ] "Export All Threads": into as a zip file.
-- [ ] "Export All Threads": Modal when export is finished or stopped (with stats + CTA review/donation)
-- [ ] Help bubbles hovering on ? circles next to elements
-- [ ] Phind guide to discover the website
-- [ ] (Copy the last response to the clipboard when clicking on the extension icon (instead of the entire response) )
-      - Phind Search : click on the copy button
-      - Phind Pair : export the last answer div
-- [ ] (Export next search result pages (sources side panel))
-- [ ] ~~Automatically download the conversation?~~
-- [ ] ~~Automatically copy the last response to the clipboard (without clicking on the extension icon)?~~
 - [x] Search bar above threads list to filter threads
 - [x] Open a form when uninstalled to ask for feedback
 - [x] Add type (Phind Search, Phind Pair, ChatGPT) between date and title in filename + in header link
 - [x] Update modal to inform users about the new features
 - [x] "Export All Threads": Downloading several threads at once, as text files, (into as a zip file - later).
   - All in one tab (with a "loading" message?) or open each thread in a new tab (permission tabs? + browser resources lags?)
 - [x] Pair programmer: Put correct index before links both in sources and all search results list
 - [x] Pair programmer: Export All Search results correctly
 - [x] Pair programmer: Export Sources correctly